sahilkoundal98/Pattern-Questions/README.md

 # Pattern-Questions
-This is a repository for java pattern questions such as SolidRectangle.
+This is a repository for java pattern questions such as SolidRectangle, HollowRectangle.